Bloodline (2018 film): Plot

-The detective shows up at the house to close the case as a social media post made from Chris's phone took credit for all the murders, saying he went after the abusers and then killed himself after killing his dad.
-Evan tells the detective he often let Chris be alone in his office and that is likely how he knew about the other abused kids.
+The detective shows up at Evan's house to announce the case's closure.
+A social media post made from Chris' phone took credit for all the murders, claiming he went after the abusers and then killed himself after killing his father.
+Evan tells the detective he often let Chris be alone in his office and that was likely how he knew about the other abused kids.
 The detective leaves as the family stand looking at their sleeping child.